Wacom One 13 Touch – a digital painter’s review

 An important thing to note about Windows devices is that they do not support the Standard Gestures tab in the Wacom settings for customizing one- and two-finger gestures on display devices.

-A missing feature – a stand
+A missing Wacom One feature – a stand

 The Wacom One 13 Touch does not come with a stand.
 You can purchase one separately either from Wacom or a third party.
 I thought this was a bit of a strange design choice considering that the first gen Wacom One display had build-in fold-out legs.